SAP-samples/teched2024-XP280/exercises/ex2/README.md

     terraform fmt
     ```

-   This command executes the formating of your configuration so that it is complaint with the Terraform best practices.
+   This command executes the formatting of your configuration so that it is compliant with the Terraform best practices.

 1. As we are using Terraform for the first time, we must initialize the setup.
 We do so via the command:

     ```bash
     terraform init
     ```
-    Your should see the following output in the terminal:
+    Your should see the output similar to the following in the terminal:

     ![Output of the Terraform init command](./images/terraform-init-output.png)